nomandhoni-cs/blink-eye/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+- Contributions for improving the dashboard, enhancing customizability, and adding new languages for multilingual support are particularly appreciated.

 Follow the [CONTRIBUTING.md](./CONTRIBUTING.md) for the instruction